Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Introduction

 We also want to emphasize that the discussion surrounding zonal and nodal pricing extends beyond dispatch and prices.
-In the ongoing Bidding Zone Review, a comprehensive approach is adopted which considers factors such as liquidity, security of supply, transition costs, and investments in low-carbon technologies, which we can not replicate in our analysis.
+In the BZR, a comprehensive approach is adopted which considers factors such as liquidity, security of supply, transition costs, and investments in low-carbon technologies, which we can not replicate in our analysis.